-You can expand the mass storage and Q-bus capacity of your VAX 4000 system by using the following expanders:
+You can expand the mass storage and Q-bus capacity of your VAX 4000 system by using the following:

 • The R400X mass storage expander provides space for up to seven additional RF-series ISEs or up to six RF-series ISEs and a tape drive (TF85 or TLZ04).
-Using R400X expanders, you can fill both DSSI busses for a total of 14 DSSI devices.

-- The R215F expander provides space for up to three RF-series ISEs. - The B400X expander provides 11 additional Q-bus slots for a system total of 18 Q-bus slots.
-The B400X also has space for up to four additional RF-series ISEs or up to three ISEs and a tape drive (TF85, TK70, or TLZ04). - The B213F expander also provides 11 additional Q-bus slots and provides space for up to four RF-series ISEs or up to three ISEs and a TK70 tape drive.
+- The R215F expander provides space for up to three RF-series ISEs. - The B400X expander provides 10 additional Q-bus slots for a system total of 22 Q-bus slots.
+The B400X also has space for up to four additional RF-series ISEs or up to three ISEs and a tape drive (TF85, TK70, or TLZ04). - The B213F expander also provides 10 additional Q-bus slots and provides space for up to four RF-series ISEs or up to three ISEs and a TK70 tape drive.

 Contact your Digital representative for more information on these and other expander products.